yvt/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 For interface version 0 the file format version must be "1.0.0"

-Note 1: Prior to deprecation, the "type" node was used to indicate which layer chain(s) to activate the layer upon: instnace, device, or both.
+Note 1: Prior to deprecation, the "type" node was used to indicate which layer chain(s) to activate the layer upon: instance, device, or both.
 Distinct instance and device layers are deprecated; there are now just layers.
 Allowable values for type (both before and after deprecation) are "INSTANCE", "GLOBAL" and, "DEVICE."
 "DEVICE" layers are skipped over by the loader as if they were not found.